If you have ever looked into editing services it can be confusing.

 This type of editing looks at your writing as a whole.
 This is the first type of editing that should be done, if it even needs to be done.
 Some manuscripts don’t even need a developmental edit.
 Your editor will let you know once they start reading your manuscript.

 Substantive changes include things like reorganizing paragraphs, sections, or even chapters to improve how the story is told.
 You might be asked to delete a whole section or add something to make the story flow better for the reader.
 I also look for gaps in the story or with consistency with plot, tone, characterization… and things that don’t belong or don’t move the story forward.

 This type of editing is on the sentence-level, looking for problems with grammar, spelling, and punctuation but also consistency with style, story and word usage, good transitions, dialogue attribution, sentence parallelism, wordiness (sentences that are too long or not as “tight” as they could be), too much passive voice, and overuse of adjectives.
 Clarity is paramount; the text has to be understandable.

 For most fiction works, The Chicago Manual of Style is the reference of choice.
 For non-fiction, it could be the AP Style Manual.

 The copy editor can also look at accuracy.
 They may ask you to check a certain person, place, or thing you reference for accuracy.
 This is important in any writing, fiction or nonfiction alike.
 No one loses interest in a story faster then when they know the author doesn’t have their facts correct, even if it’s a fictional story.

 Some editors may divide their editing into Light, Medium, or Heavy.
 I don’t do this because if I see something wrong with a manuscript, I want to help fix it, not just leave it because I said I was only going to look at certain aspects of the writing.
 If a manuscript needs more work than I communicate in my initial evaluation, I will let you know.
 I don’t want any writer to be surprised by a change in fee after the fact.

-I have a certificate in copyediting and have done additional education in children’s book publishing.
+I have a certificate in copyediting and have done additional education in children’s book editing.